charlesbaynham/GP22_RF_Photon_Correllation/README.md

 This is the source code for the driver for the GP22 TDC chip eval board, programmed by Charles Baynham.

 It is written in c++ and can be compiled and uploaded via the Arduino IDE.
-This code is intended to run on an Arduino Due (or other 3.3V Arduino board) to act as an interface to the GP22.
-When running, the Arduino will setup the GP22 with whatever configuration is stored in the GP22's EEPROM then wait for simple commands.
+This code is intended to run on an Arduino Nano (or other Atmega328P board) to act as an interface to the GP22.
+The GP22 will be programmed with a default setup hardcoded here and then wait for commands.

-N.B.
-The configuration of the GP22 is done via the software interface provided on http://ACAM.de.
-In particular, be cautious of the DELVAL1 setting in "Ultrasonic Time of Flight".
-This setting should be zero, but isn't by default.
-If not corrected, this will greatly limit the resolution of the device.

 _IMPORTANT_
 -----------